ChrisCoCreated/depthcaster-old/intro.md

 ### Build Ideas & Feedback System

-Depthcaster includes a unified system for tracking build ideas and user feedback:
+Sopha includes a unified system for tracking build ideas and user feedback:

 - **Build Ideas**: Administrators can create and manage build ideas, feature requests, and development notes directly from the admin panel
 - **User Feedback**: Any user can submit feedback, suggestions, or ideas through the feedback icon in the header